La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 Second, the words may share an argument list.
 The effect is as if you had made two sentences with the arguments copied into each.
-This pattern is cued by tone `-' when the infinitive argument pattern does not apply, or by a conjunction _``-fe''_ when it does.
+This pattern is cued by tone `-' when the infinitive argument pattern does not apply, or by a conjunction _-fe_ when it does.

 >